mo-m/mlflow-demo/README.md

 # mnist-model
-This repository contains the demo of mlflow that demonstrate of how this tool can be used to tack the developed ML model.
-I used a Convolution networks to classify the fashion MNIST dataset to demonstate the concept.
+This repository contains the demo of mlflow that demonstrate of how this tool can be used to track the developed ML model.
+I used a Convolution networks that classify the fashion MNIST dataset to demonstate the concept.

 ## Local setup